yuabrahamliu/proRate/README.md

                    difftype = 1)
 ```

-Then, the genes with a significant transition point can be extracted from the WT and KO cells’ results, respectively, and used to compare the WT and KO cells’ rates.
+Then, the genes with a significant transition point can be extracted from the WT and KO cells' results, respectively, and used to compare the WT and KO cells' rates.
 The plot below shows that the KO ones without the Paf1C transcriptional factor have smaller rates than the WT ones.
-Although the p-value is insignificant given the small gene number, we can still get the trend, which demonstrates that Paf1C knockout reduces genes’ transcription rates, consistent with the original study’s conclusion *[6]*.
+Although the p-value is insignificant given the small gene number, we can still get the trend, which demonstrates that Paf1C knockout reduces genes' transcription rates, consistent with the original study's conclusion *[6]*.

 ```
 interrates <- function(ratesreports,